 It should be paid before Eid prayer (or any day during Ramadan).
 There are some schools of thought that also allow for Zakat al-Fitr to be paid even before Ramadan.
 Consult with your local Imam or scholar if you need additional information.

-We work up to six months in advance preparing our Ramadan programme.
-We organised with food suppliers, identifying people most in need and making sure the food in the pack meets nutritional needs and local cultural expectations.
+We work up to six months in advance preparing our Ramadan program.
+Organising with food suppliers, we identify people most in need.
+To make sure the food in the pack meets nutritional needs and local cultural expectations.
 We deliver to 34 countries with all the different variation in each country.
 Delivery is at the start of Ramadan.
 You can give your donation to the food packs at any time during the Ramadan Appeal.
-This means that even if you donate in the last 10 days, we ensure that a family has received their food pack on time.
+This means that, even if you donate in the last 10 days, we ensure the family receives their food pack on time.

 Islamic Relief delivers Food Packs to the most needy families in developing communities.
 Food Packs are distributed in countries in the Middle East, East Europe, Asia and Africa.